 “Disneyland Resort has created 10,000 new jobs in the last decade—and that’s just the beginning,” said Josh D’Amaro, president, Disneyland Resort.
 “Today’s investment in our cast — along with world-class training and development opportunities for both full- and part-time cast members — confirms that working at the Disneyland Resort is not only a good opportunity today, but a pathway to growth opportunities and career advancement tomorrow.”

-The current minimum rate for Disneyland Resort Master Services cast members stands at $11 per hour, and under the new deal it will immediately increase to $13.25, followed by a one-dollar hike to $14.25 in 2019, and then to $15 in 2020.
-In a press release issued today by Disney, the company calls this “one of the most aggressive wage increases in its history.”
+The current minimum rate for Disneyland Resort Master Services Cast Members stands at $11 per hour, and under the new deal, it will immediately increase to $13.25, followed by a one-dollar hike to $14.25 in 2019, and then to $15 in 2020.
+In a press release issued today by Disney, it calls this “one of the most aggressive wage increases in its history.”

 “The company has been engaging in successful negotiations since Disneyland Park first opened, and we are proud of our long-standing history with labor unions.
 Negotiations are focused not only on wages, but also on working together to provide our cast members with a world-class experience.
 We look forward to productive negotiations with our unions as we set a foundation for our exciting future ahead,” added D’Amaro.

-This is certainly good news for Disneyland Resort cast members seeking a better deal and compensation closer to a living wage in Orange County, which is currently estimated at $15.31 per hour for single adults.
+This is certainly good news for Disneyland Resort Cast Members seeking a better deal and compensation closer to a living wage in Orange County, currently estimated at $15.31 per hour for single adults.